DIG - Children Delighting in God

 Parents, I invite you to come worship with us some Sunday and experience spiritual fellowship with children!

-Grace, originally from India and England, grew up in India and graduated from Sheffield Hallam University, England with a BA in Business Studies.
+Grace grew up in India and graduated from Sheffield Hallam University, England with a BA in Business Studies.
 She met her husband, Jim while interning at Turbocam and moved to New Hampshire in 2006.
-After working in accounting for a few years, Grace took a break to raise her three daughters, Rebekah, Julia and Anna.
+After working in accounting for a few years, Grace took a break to raise her three daughters, Rebekah, Julia, and Anna.
 After moving to Dover in 2015, Grace started attending BeFree Dover in early 2016 and has enjoyed serving on the DIG team for a couple of years before coming on as the Children's Ministry Director in 2018.